jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Note that you can declare only valid Geode properties in `gemfire.properties` or, alternatively, `gfsecurity.properties`.
+Note that you can declare only valid [vmware-gemfire-short-name] properties in `gemfire.properties` or, alternatively, `gfsecurity.properties`.